mithi/point-cloud-clusters/README.md

 # point-cloud-clusters

 I apply a clustering technique called DBSCAN to identify which points in a point cloud belong to the same object.

+- This is the [second perception exercise](https://github.com/udacity/RoboND-Perception-Exercises/tree/master/Exercise-2) from [Udacity's RoboND](https://www.udacity.com/robotics).

+- This builds upon my [solution for the first perception exercise](https://github.com/mithi/point-cloud-filter) where I apply techniques to separate our objects of interest.

+# Related links
 You can learn more about [PCL here](http://pointclouds.org/documentation/tutorials/).

-- This is the [second perception exercise](https://github.com/udacity/RoboND-Perception-Exercises/tree/master/Exercise-2) from [Udacity's RoboND](https://www.udacity.com/robotics).

-- This builds upon my [solution for the first perception exercise](https://github.com/mithi/point-cloud-filter) where I apply techniques to separate our object of interest.

-# DBSCAN Related links
-You can learn more about DBSCAN in the following links
+You can learn more about DBSCAN in the following links:
 - https://www.naftaliharris.com/blog/visualizing-dbscan-clustering/
 - http://scikit-learn.org/stable/auto_examples/cluster/plot_dbscan.html